ami-onodera/runnerwitch/README.md

 ```
 Arrow Up/Click: Jump
 Arrow Right: Walk forward
-Arrow Left: Walk back
+Arrow Left: Walk backwards
 2x Arrow Up or 2x Click: Double Jump
 Arrow Left/Right while jumping: Dash
 ```
 ## Whitchy Powers
 * The little witch Ami can run back and forth, jump, double-jump and dash while jumping.
-* If she gets hit, the witch Ami will activate her super witchy powers and become invincible for 2 seconds!
+* If she gets hit, the witch will activate her **super** witchy powers and become invincible for 2 seconds!

 ## Built with
 This endless runner game was made 100% in JavaScript, using P5.js.